-KAK has been a silver screen darling since her teenage years, beginning her entertainment career at the tender age of 14.
-She began by hosting the afternoon children’s program Everybody In for the Nine Network in Brisbane before moving to the Ten Network a couple of years later to The Saturday Show.
+‘KAK’ has been adding to her long list of television credits ever since becoming a silver screen darling at the tender age of 14 as the host of afternoon children’s program Everybody In for the Nine Network in Brisbane before moving to Network Ten a couple of years later for The Saturday Show.

-A true ‘triple threat’, Kerri-Anne toured Australia at the age of nineteen as a cabaret singer, then took off on a month-long holiday to Jamaica and New York.
-Her holiday turned into a five-year stint in New York, working various jobs within the entertainment industry.
+Early Entertainment: A true ‘triple-threat’, Kerri-Anne toured Australia at the age of 19 as a cabaret singer before jet-setting to Jamaica and then New York where she later remained for another five years working various jobs within the entertainment industry.

-Returning to Australia in 1981 at age 28, Kerri-Anne was immediately snapped back up by the Ten Network, landing her career changing job as co-host of Good Morning Australia.
-A loyal character happy to give up her sleep-in’s, Kerri-Anne dedicated her effervescent personality to the show for over a decade.
+Television: Returning to Australia in 1981 at age 28, Kerri-Anne was immediately snapped back up by the Network Ten, landing her career changing spot as co-host of Good Morning Australia, where she stayed for over a decade.

-During times when radio was very much a man’s game, Kerri-Anne stepped up as a “fill-in” at 2UE in Sydney and then took over the breakfast shift at 2CH in 1994, where she also became Chief Executive Officer of the station.
+Radio: During times when radio was very much a ‘man’s game’, Kerri-Anne stepped up as a fill-in at Radio 2UE in Sydney and then took over the breakfast shift at 2CH in 1994, where she also became Chief Executive Officer of the station.

 Lifestyle & Wellbeing